Chickenpox and Shingles: School Reporting and Disease Control Recommendations

 - We also have fact sheets available in English, Spanish, and Somali on Chickenpox (Varicella).

 - Two doses of chickenpox vaccine for individuals who have no history of chickenpox disease and are unvaccinated.

 - A second dose of chickenpox vaccine for individuals who have received only one dose of vaccine, provided the appropriate interval has passed since the first dose (i.e., three months for children aged 4-12 years and four weeks for persons 13 years and older).

 - Identify and notify immunocompromised and pregnant women because they are at high risk for complications.
 High-risk persons should contact their health care provider to determine if vaccination, immune-status testing, post-exposure prophylaxis, or school exclusion is indicated.

 The local medical community should be notified if a varicella outbreak is occurring, particularly if an outbreak notification is disseminated broadly.
-MDH and your local public health department can facilitate this communication.
 This allows providers to prepare for possible increased calls from patients.
-MDH can assist with contacting health care providers.
+MDH or local public health can assist with contacting health care providers.

-School exclusion of susceptible individuals may be indicated in certain situations.
+MDH will generally recommend symptom watch of susceptible individuals during chickenpox outbreaks, but in certain situations, exclusions of susceptible individuals may be necessary.
 Please consult with MDH staff when an outbreak is identified in your school.